arieling/bayesian-nn/README.md

-# BayesianNN
+# bayesian-nn
-BayesianNN is a lightweight Bayesian neural network library built on top of tensorflow where network training is completed through stochastic variational inference (SVI).
+bayesian-nn is a lightweight *Bayesian neural network* library built on top of tensorflow where network training is completed through *stochastic variational inference* (SVI).
 The library mainly facilitates speedy development of Bayesian neural net models in the case where multiple stacked layers are required.

 ## Installation
 ```bash